AchoArnold/discount-for-student-dev/README.md

 ## Management Systems

   * [Bitnami](https://bitnami.com) [FREE] - Install cloud applications in a single click.
 Business 3 plan (normally $49/month) for one year available via [Github Student Developer Pack](https://education.github.com/pack).

-* [Yellow Circle](https://yellowcircle.net) [FREE] - Offers a free online sandbox for students and teachers at all levels to learn and practice IT, networking, and programming skills by creating and configuring virtual routers, virtual machines, and virtual firewalls, load-balancers, and storage devices.

 * [Vertabelo](https://www.vertabelo.com/) [FREE] - Fully-featured online tool for database design.
 Free for Educational Purposes.